 - Organizes time to know what’s coming up and prioritizes what’s important.

 Capacity planning is also applied to manufacturing.
 In this case, capacity planning concentrates on the efficient use of resources by examining the actual production of items.

-The following sections approach the terms and methods found in capacity planning.
+The following sections approach the terms and methods found in incapacity planning.
 A capacity planning template is also provided.

 Resource Capacity Planning Terms

 Calculating capacity can be a simple process.
-To help streamline the capacity calculations, a number of factors must be considered by different stakeholders on the project.
+To help streamline the capacity calculations, a number of factors must be considered by different stakeholders in the project.
 These include:

 - Capacity: Capacity refers to the maximum amount that something can contain.

-- Bottleneck: Bottleneck is the weakest link in a flow diagram.
+- Bottleneck: The bottleneck is the weakest link in a flow diagram.
 It represents the step that has the longest processing time.